pingzing/pingzing.github.io/content/talking-to-the-winapi-in-rust.md

 ## Planning
-Doing anything involving windows in Windows inevtiably involves talking to the Win32 API, which means either programmming in C/C++, or using a bindings library to translate those C-based types into types that Rust can work with.
+Doing anything involving windows in Windows inevitably requires talking to the Win32 API, which means either programming in C/C++, or using a bindings library to translate those C-based types into types that Rust can work with.

 For this, there is the excellent [winapi](https://crates.io/crates/winapi) crate.
 It provides most of the types used in the Win32 library.